solidjs/solid-start/docs/api/useMatch.md

 ### Determining if a given path matches the current route

-`useMatch` takes an function that returns the path and returns a signal with match information if the current path matches the provided path.
+`useMatch` takes a function that returns the path and returns a signal with match information if the current path matches the provided path.
 We can use this to determine if a given path matches the current route.

 ```js
 const match = useMatch(() => routeOfInterest);